Kurt Cobain’s Mosrite Gospel Mark IV

 Usage

 It seems, based on photos, that the guitar was used from around when Nirvana returned to touring, after a short break, circa mid-August 1990.
-It was subsequentially seen on a few gigs that the band did in the UK later that year, and with the return to the States, and the beginning of 1991, the Mosrite basically disappeared (below – video of Nirvana’s rehearsal circa late 1990; Kurt playing the Mosrite)
+It was subsequently seen on a few gigs that the band did in the UK later that year, and with the return to the States, and the beginning of 1991, the Mosrite basically disappeared (below – video of Nirvana’s rehearsal circa late 1990; Kurt playing the Mosrite)

 The Guitar Now

-Kurt, for some reason, ended up selling the guitar to a pawn shop in LA, presumably sometime in early to mid-1991.
-Coincidentally, the person who purchased the guitar from that same shop shortly after Kurt had sold it, has an account on Steel Guitar Forums and has made a post detailing his experience (below is a summary, please read the full post for more details).
+Coincidentally, the person who purchased the guitar from that same shop shortly after Kurt had sold it has an account on Steel Guitar Forums and has made a post detailing his experience (below is a summary, please read the full post for more details).

 In a very small pawn shop in LA I bought a six string Mosrite Gospel with case.
 The case was stenciled NERVANA and under some black tape it said “F**K ELVIS”.
 I paid $ 125.00 for it. (…) Then a good friend of mine asked if I would sell it to him as he wanted to give it to a good friend of his as a gift.
 I sold it for $ 150.., what I had into it.
 He GAVE it away, to his friend.
 His friend passed away a little while ago and the family asked for info documenting where I bought it, a condition I found it in, etc. Turns out this was the guitar that Kurt Cobain used on all his early stuff.
 I knew it was his, but who knew he would be the John Lennon of his generation…